husaynhakeem/PopularMovies_MVP/README.md

 # Popular Movies Application

-A simple Android app that helps users discover movies.
+An Android app that helps users discover movies.

-This app is within the scope of Udacity's Android Developer Nanodegree, so far the current project represents only the 1st part of the whole project.
+This app is within the scope of Udacity's Android Developer Nanodegree.

 ## Features